Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

 written and/or modified by LightArrowsEXE.
-Full information on how every function/wrapper works, as well as a list of dependencies and links, can be found in the [documentation](https://lvsfunc.encode.moe/en/latest/).
+Full information on how every function/wrapper works, as well as a list of dependencies and links, can be found in the docstrings of each function/wrapper.
 For further support,
 drop by `#dev` in the [JET Discord server](https://discord.gg/XTpc6Fa9eB).